Ashley Resch Rocks Tiny Bronze Swimsuit For Revealing Instagram Snap

 The Canadian model took to Instagram on Sunday to share a snap of herself wearing a barely there bronze swimsuit.
 The Instagram star sported wavy hair and a pensive look as she sat to her side, showing off her long legs and the tattoo that stretches along her left leg and stomach.

-The snap was a big hit with Ashley’s fans, racking up thousands of likes and a number of supportive comments.
+The snap was a big hit with her fans, racking up thousands of likes and a number of supportive comments.
 Some responded to the prompt Ashley left in the photo’s caption, where she told fans that she had taken a much-needed week off and asked what they did to relax.

-But most just ignored the question and heaped some praise on the curvy model.
+But most just ignored the question and heaped praise on the curvy model.

 “Absolutely beautiful,” one follower wrote, adding a series of fire and heart-eyes emoji.